- 0% intro APR on balance transfers

-The Verdict: Barclaycard Arrival® Plus World Elite Mastercard® (Barclays is a WalletHub partner) is the best travel rewards credit card on the market, largely because cardholders accrue maximum earnings on all purchases and have the freedom to redeem miles for any travel-related expense.
+The Verdict: Barclaycard Arrival® Plus World Elite Mastercard® is the best travel rewards credit card on the market, largely because cardholders accrue maximum earnings on all purchases and have the freedom to redeem miles for any travel-related expense.
 It’s everything a 21st Century traveler needs in a credit card: straightforward, unmatched earnings with a no-strings-attached redemption policy that actually adds flexibility.
 So you should make sure to check it out if you haven’t already started packing your bags.

 Barclaycard Arrival® Plus World Elite Mastercard® offers more value per dollar than any other travel rewards card on the market (excluding co-branded offers, which lack flexibility yet may provide greater earning potential for certain brand-loyal consumers).
 Highly profitable, relatively unrestrictive travel rewards are thus the Arrival Plus Card’s bread and butter.
 And while it does ostensibly have some financing value, there are a few potentially costly qualifications to consider in this regard (explained in the next section).